ChillFish8/Async-PyO3-Examples/README.md

 async def wrapper(i):
     """ Simulating some depth in the call async stack.
-        (It also let's us make shortcut of initialising _asyncio_future_blocking to True.)
+        (It also lets us make the shortcut of initialising _asyncio_future_blocking to True.)
     """
     return await MyFuture(i)